rrwick/Deepbinner/training_instructions.md

 deepbinner balance raw_training_data training
 ```

-It produces two separate files, one for read starts and one for read ends.
-Each file only has two columns: the barcode label and the signal.
 It balances the data by ensuring that each barcode has the same number of samples (necessarily limited to the number of samples for the least abundant barcode).
 No-barcode samples are included as well, using signal from the middle of reads and randomly generated signals.

+This command produces two separate files, one for read starts and one for read ends.
+Each file only has two columns: the barcode label and the signal.
+If you are training on rapid reads (which only have a start barcode), you can delete the end barcode file.

-This command also attempts to trim off open-pore signal at the start of the signal, so it outputs data from when the real read has begun.
+It also attempts to trim off open-pore signal at the start of the signal, so it outputs data from when the real read has begun.
 However, this process isn't perfect (more on that in the refining step below).